josshy92/Portfolio/README.md

 # Portfolio
 This is my portfolio built with the React JS library.
-You can find all of my information on my page.
+You can find all of my information on my page and my contact info below!

 # Links
 Repo: https://github.com/josshy92/Portfolio